Compare travel insurance for Germany

-- One holiday to Germany only: If you are only taking one trip, select single-trip travel insurance and put Germany as your destination
+If you are only taking one trip, select single-trip travel insurance and put Germany as your destination.

-- One trip to Germany and other countries: If you are visiting other countries during the same trip, select multi-trip insurance and then pick each country you plan to visit as multiple destinations.
+If you are visiting other countries during the same trip, select multi-trip insurance.
+Then, you should select each country you plan to visit as multiple destinations.
 If you are backpacking, select backpackers’ insurance

-What should your German travel insurance include?
+What should your travel insurance for Germany include?

 A good travel insurance policy for Germany should include the following:

-- Passport cover, because getting a replacement for a lost or stolen passport while abroad can be both complicated and costly
+Passport cover, because getting a replacement for a lost or stolen passport while abroad can be both complicated and costly.

-German travel insurance: Exclusions and what to watch out for
+Travel insurance for Germany: Exclusions and what to watch out for

 Many standard travel insurance policies won’t include the following:

-- Cover for unexpected incidents that may affect your holiday, like civil unrest, war, terrorism and natural disasters
+Cover for unexpected incidents that may affect your holiday, like civil unrest, war, terrorism, and natural disasters.

 Top travel tips for Germany